Inzhenerka/docs.getdbt.tech/website/docs/docs/cloud/cost-management/cost-management.md

         - `ORGANIZATION_USAGE.USAGE_IN_CURRENCY_DAILY`

-To create a user `dbt_cost_user` and a role `dbt_cost_management` and assign it the required permissions over specific tables, you'd execute something that looks like the following example:
+To create a user `dbt_cost_user` and a role `dbt_cost_management` using SQL and assign the required permissions over specific tables, you'd execute something that looks like the following example:

 ```sql